DIY Drain Cleaning and Why it Can Be a Bad Idea

 Also, if you have ever used chemical drain cleaners, you will remember the pungent odor of the solution and the warnings on the side of the container.
 The toxic fumes from such cleaners pose a danger to the health of humans and pets.
 Chemical drain cleaners don’t stop posing a risk when they enter your drains; they continue to release fumes that may find their way into your home.

 Lastly, homeowners take a piecemeal approach when cleaning their home’s drains.
 They tend to isolate the issues and treat them as unconnected.
 In contrast, a professional plumber sees the trends and connects the dots.
-A plumber’s expertise helps them pinpoint the root of drain clogs and predicts their eventual outcome, saving you a lot of money.
+A plumber’s expertise helps them pinpoint the root of drain clogs with a camera and predicts their eventual outcome, saving you a lot of money.